Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 470 should in theory be much better than the GeForce GTX 550 Ti overall. (explain)
+Memory BandwidthThe GeForce GTX 470, in theory, should be quite a bit faster than the GeForce GTX 550 Ti in general. (explain)

-Texel RateThe GeForce GTX 470 should be just a bit (approximately 18%) more effective at texture filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe GeForce GTX 470 should be just a bit (about 18%) more effective at anisotropic filtering than the GeForce GTX 550 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison